Mashbrow/RL-Collect-all-Bananas/README.md

 This project is part of the Udacity Nanodegree on Reinforcement Learning and  aims at training an agent to navigate and collect bananas.
 Rules are the following:
 - Reward = +1 for each yellow banana collected
-- Reward = -1 for each blue ones (Thus the goal is to collect as many yellow bananas as possible while avoiding collecting blue ones).
+- Reward = -1 for each blue one (Thus the goal is to collect as many yellow bananas as possible while avoiding collecting blue ones).

-The state space is a 37 dimensions space which contains the agent's velocity along with a ray-based perception of objects around agent's forward direction.
+The state space is a 37-dimensional space which contains the agent's velocity along with a ray-based perception of objects around the agent's forward direction.

 Four actions are available: